CodeYourFuture/syllabus/docs/node/week-3/lesson.md

 ### 2.1) Using Update

-This is an Teacher led exercise which can be used to show how we might retrieve an element by ID using a GET request.
+This is a teacher led exercise which can be used to show how we might retrieve an element by ID using a GET request.

 :::note Teacher-Led Live Coding